jonashackt/crossplane-aws-azure/README.md

-### Install the crossplane AWS Provider
+### Install the Crossplane AWS Provider

 https://crossplane.io/docs/v1.8/concepts/packages.html#installing-a-package

-We can install crossplane Packages (which can be Providers or Configurations) via the crossplane CLI with for example:
+We can install crossplane Packages (which can be Providers or Configurations) via the Crossplane CLI with for example:

 ```shell
 kubectl crossplane install provider crossplane/provider-aws:v0.22.0